DFE-Digital/service-manual-drafts/content/index.md

 This guidance will help

-* new content designer joining DfE understand our ways of working so that I can get going and get the right support to get started
+* new content designer joining DfE understand our ways of working so that they can confidently get started
 * DfE staff understand how to work with content designers to delivery high quality guidance and services
 * any members of staff wanting to know what skills are required to become a content designer

+Our content design community is not restricted to the profession and we join with our colleagues across other professions too.

 This is not an L&D tool – we have the [Trello toolkit](https://trello.com/b/DwkYOqDi/content-design-toolkit-in-beta) for that.